-After nearly 30,000 years of dormancy (the last eruption created the peak as it is today), the volcano began rumbling in May 1914.
+After nearly 30,000 years of dormancy, the volcano began rumbling in May 1914.
 A year later, the more than 180 subsequent steam explosions had carved out a 100+ foot crater on the side of the mountain.
 Then came the lava, which melted the snowpack and created a mudflow which tore through and flooded the valley below.
 Then came the “great explosion” of May 22, which fired a column of gassy ash (ashy gas?) more than 30,000 feet into the air, visible from near 200 miles away, which is also about how far the ash cloud traveled.
-The pyroclastic flow rushed down the side of the mountain and destroyed a roughly three-square-mile area around it; in vulcanology parlance, this location is called the “Devastated Area”.
+The pyroclastic flow rushed down the side of the mountain and destroyed a roughly three-square-mile area around it; in vulcanology parlance, this location is called the “Devastated Area.”
 One could find steam vents on the mountain until the 1950s, though now it’s a national park and you can hike there.
 But the volcano is still active…waiting.
 More on Lassen here.

 As a lover of words, volcanoes are a terminological gold mine: pyroclastic flow, lahar, dacite lava flows, phreatic eruptions, mudpots, fumaroles, tephra cones, “Devastated Area,” and the Volcanic Explosivity Index.
 The Lassen eruption barely moved the needle, on an eruption scale, but if you go just a few miles northwest, you’ll find a group of six peaks (technically lava domes) called—I love this—the Chaos Crags; they were created by a massive eruption about 1100 years ago.